• Skip to primary navigation

 Alternative Ways to Cook this Middle Eastern Falafel Recipe

-To use less oil, you can heat up just a few tablespoons of oil in a pan to cook the balls.
-You will need to turn them to cook each side and cook each side for about a minute.
+1. Pan Fry: To use less oil, you can heat up just a few tablespoons of oil in a pan to cook the balls.
+You will need to turn them to cook each side and cook each side for about 2-3 minutes until crispy.

-To bake falafel, coat your falafel balls in oil and place them on a baking sheet.
+3. Bake: To bake falafel, use a pastry brush to coat your falafel balls in oil and place them on a baking sheet.
 Bake for 25-30 minutes at 425 degrees Fahrenheit.
 Flip them over half way through to make sure each side is crispy.
-You could bake them without oil but they will not end up crispy.
+You could bake them without oil, but they will not end up crispy.

 Expert Tips

-• Serve your Middle Eastern Falafel Recipe as a sandwich on a warm pita or on top of a Greek salad.
+• Serve your Falafel Recipe as a sandwich on a warm pita or on top of a Greek salad.
 Top with lots of tahini sauce or tzatziki.
-For a more complete list of What To Serve with Falafel Balls, you can read the list attached.

 • You can add more parsley or cilantro depending on preference.
 Many Israeli falafel recipes are bright green (more green than this recipe) because they include so many herbs.